We Represent Individuals and Companies in High-Stakes Federal Cases. Learn Why Clients Trust Us When Their Future and Reputation are On the Line.

 Federal cases require a very different approach from civil and criminal cases in state court.
 From the allegations to the procedures involved, everything tends to be more complex in federal cases, and the stakes are often far higher.

 At Oberheiden P.C., we focus our practice on federal defense.
-We represent individuals and companies in investigations, grand jury proceedings, enforcement proceedings, and trials, and we have a proven track record of securing favorable results for our clients.
+A federal criminal defense attorney from our firm represents individuals and companies in investigations, grand jury proceedings, enforcement proceedings, and trials, and we have a proven track record of securing favorable results for our clients.

 What to Expect When You Choose Oberheiden P.C.